 ScratchJr is one of the many resources available that help students with tech literacy, but why stop there?
 Check out some of these incredible programs and websites for your second grader!

-Create & Learn provides more than a handful of coding classes for K12 learners.
+For brand news coders, this live online class is the best place to begin.
+Create & Learn provides more than a handful of coding classes for K-12 learners.
 We have a team of experts from MIT, Stanford, and more who help design our curriculum.
-In this award-winning ScratchJr Introduction class, students will learn how to navigate the app’s features and use the language to code a fun animation of dancing characters!
+In this award-winning ScratchJr class, students will learn how to navigate the app’s features and use the language to code a fun animation of dancing characters!

 - Excellent student-to-teacher ratio.